-- To assist class members in processing and applying the chapter's essential content, especially principles of instruction in that area, to using strategies in instruction of elementary curriculum and - To expand our repertoire of evidence-based, scientifically-based, and research-based strategies for learning.
+To assist class members in processing and applying the chapter's essential content, especially principles of instruction in that area, to using teaching and learning strategies in instruction of elementary curriculum and To expand our repertoire of evidence-based, scientifically-based, and research-based strategies for teaching and learning beyond those discussed in the required course materials.

 The chapter team members are responsible for working as a group to develop and then lead the class in learning experiences that include active participation by classmates.
-Time allocation will be determined by the instructor and is based on the size of the teams (influenced by class membership) and on the content focus.
+Time allocation will be determined by the professor and is based on the size of the teams (influenced by class membership) and on the content focus.
 Typically, presentations range from 90 to 120 minutes, but may vary.

-The main emphasis is on principles of instruction and using strategies for content mastery that demonstrate application of these principles in instruction.
+The main emphasis is on principles of instruction and using teaching and learning strategies for content mastery.
 The team considers:

-- The inter-relationship between the principles of instruction in the content area and use of strategies (which assist student mastery of K-6 curriculum content knowledge and skills) and - How to best support student learning about and application of the strategies.
+- The inter-relationship between the principles of instruction in the content area and use of teaching strategies to assist student mastery of K-6 curriculum content knowledge and skills and - How to best support elementary students in their learning about and application of strategies they may use (ultimately to a level of self-sufficiency) to promote learning.

 The group members identify representative strategies for mastering key content that are verified as effective learning tools (evidence-based, scientifically-based, or research-based practices).
-Sources, in addition to the course materials, may include the library of Pearson digital texts, professional journals, and materials in the Kellar library.
-(See the list of resources to support this assignment that are noted at the end of the assignment description.
-The resources are posted on Blackboard [Bb] as well.)
-Specific resources and strategies may be required by the instructor-these will be discussed with the presentation team.
+Sources, in addition to the course materials (including course Bb items), may include the library of Pearson digital texts, professional journals, and materials in the Kellar and Fenwick libraries.
+Specific resources and strategies may be required by the professor-these will be discussed with the presentation team.
+The professor is available upon request for consulting about the team's presentation plans.

-The presentation includes making connections between the main points in course readings and the participatory experiences-discrete discussion of any content and concepts in the chapter essential to understanding and implementing the presentation's strategy activities is to be blended into activities.
-Keep in mind: the presentation mainly focuses on assisting participants in gaining understanding of and confidence in implementing strategies that apply instructional principles and assumes that course members have read the course materials to date and are familiar with course content.
+The presentation includes making connections between the main points in course readings and the participatory experiences-discrete discussion of any content and concepts in the chapter essential to understanding and implementing the presentation's activities is to be blended into activities.
+Keep in mind: the presentation mainly focuses on assisting participants in gaining understanding of and confidence in implementing verified teaching and learning strategies through active engagement and assumes that course members have read the course materials to date and are familiar with course content.

 The majority of the presentation centers on demonstration and participatory application activities.
-Teaching students with disabilities (SWD) how to use strategies includes modeling by the teacher and teacher directed guided practice; therefore, presentation components may include: practicing strategy steps; role playing student-teacher interactions; reacting to a case study/scenario; observing a skit (e.g., of a demonstration) and debriefing about the strategy and instructional practices; using/exploring related artifacts (e.g., a sample of materials scaffold; a handout summary chart).
+Teaching students with disabilities (SWD) how to use strategies includes modeling by the teacher and teacher directed guided practice; therefore, presentation components may include: practicing strategy steps; role playing student-teacher interactions; reacting to a case study/scenario; observing a video or live skit (e.g., of a demonstration) and debriefing about the strategy and instructional practices; using/exploring related artifacts (e.g., a sample of materials scaffold; a handout summary chart).